sarodarte2/NanoRNA-ClusteringPipeline/README.md

 ```

 ### Install Dependencies
+Ensure all the required tools are installed and accessible in your system's PATH:
+- Python 3
+- ont-fast5-api
+- Nanopolish
+- Minimap2
+- Samtools
+- GeLuster
+- PycoQC

-Install the required Python packages:
+Install the required Python packages to commpliment the main ones described above:
 ```bash
 pip install -r requirements.txt
 ```